icatproject-contrib/puppet-icat/README.md

 # Run all acceptance tests with debugging output enabled.
 export BEAKER_debug=yes
 bundle exec rake acceptance

-# Run the acceptance tests, but use a particular version of Puppet.
-export PUPPET_VERSION=4.2.1
-bundle exec rake acceptance

 # Run the acceptance tests again, but don't destroy any VMs either before or